Step 1. Get Materials

 Use wood glue only on the inside of the teeth.
 Remember not to glue the lid down.

-Use clamps to hold the piece together.
+Use clamps to hold the pieces together.

-Wait till the glue dries.
+Wait until the glue dries.

-Congratulations.
-Your done!
+Congratulations, you're done!
 Post your finished product to Slack.

 - Web based generators

-- Perimetric Model
+- Parametric Model